ElektraInitiative/libelektra/src/plugins/haskell/README.md

 ## Limitations

-Currently the Haskell plugin support only executes tests written in C and not directly in Haskell.
+Currently the Haskell plugin only executes tests written in C and not directly in Haskell.

 ## Other